Please note

 CABLE CAR to the LITTLE MATTERHORN.
 Guided by professional guides, we’ll HIKE to MOUNT BREITHORN with crampons and ropes (4164m).
 SHOPPING AND RELAXING in ZERMATT.
 Back to Le Rosey Campus.
 Night spent on the Rosey Campus in Rolle.

-All Sea Week activities take place in the BALEARIC SEA.
+All Sea Week activities take place in the Northwest coast of SVALBARD..

 All activities are supervised by qualified staff and all equipment is provided.